TheGrycek/League-Vision-Challenge/README.md

 In order to collect dataset, *jpg* images were extracted from gameplay videos with a frequency of 0.2 *fps*.
 Over 2100 images were collected.
 Extraction of the images was realized using created script `extract_frames.py`.

 Labels for the images were created manually, using LabelImg program.
-Example datasets are presented in the *example_datasets* folder.
+Example dataset is presented in the *example_dataset* folder.

 ## Run detection